-King County councilmember opposes $180 million public funds proposal for Mariners and Safeco Field upkeep
+King County councilmember opposes $180 million proposal for Safeco Field upkeep, says Mariners should ‘pay their own expenses’

-King County councilmember Dave Upthegrove is opposed to using a hotel-motel tax to fund roughly $180 million in Safeco Field upkeep by the Martiners.
+King County councilmember Dave Upthegrove is opposed to using a hotel-motel tax to fund roughly $180 million in Safeco Field upkeep by the Mariners.
 He says that money would be better used on tackling the region's homelessness and affordable housing issues.

-King County councilmember Dave Upthegrove spoke out Thursday against a proposal to give the Mariners roughly $180 million in public funding to spend on upgrades at Safeco Field.
+King County councilmember Dave Upthegrove spoke out Thursday against a proposal to provide roughly $180 million in public funding to spend on upgrades at Safeco Field, where the Mariners play their games.

-The proposal announced Wednesday by King County Council Executive Dow Constantine would come from a hotel-motel tax that previously helped the team pay off debt on the KingDome.
+The proposal announced Wednesday by King County Council Executive Dow Constantine would come from a hotel-motel tax that previously helped pay for construction of the Kingdome.
+It currently is paying off debt for the construction of CenturyLink Field, where the Seahawks and Sounders play their games.
+The CenturyLink Field debt is scheduled to be paid off by 2020.

 Constantine wants 12 percent of that tax’s revenue used on the Public Facilities District (PFD) boards that manage both Safeco Field and the ShoWare Center in Kent, something Upthegrove says is ridiculous given more pressing priorities within the region.

-“The Seattle Mariners are a profitable private company that can and should pay their own expenses,’’ Upthegrove, who chairs the council’s budget committee, said in a release.
+“The Seattle Mariners are a profitable private company that can and should pay their own expenses,’’ Upthegrove, who chairs the council’s budget committee, said in a statement.
 “We have an affordability crisis in our region and this money would be better spent on affordable housing and getting homeless kids off the street.’’

-The Mariners on Wednesday announced a new 25-year lease agreement with the PFD that will keep the team at Safeco Field at least through 2043 with a pair of three-year options beyond that.
-The team’s current lease was set to expire at the end of this season and the new pact is not contingent upon the hotel-motel tax revenue.

 Most Read Sports Stories